Noom or MyFitnessPal: paid coaching vs free tracking?

 From theory to practice

-Noom teaches principles; MFP counts numbers.
-FoodCraft moves directly into action: recipes adapted to your macros, ready to cook.
+Noom teaches the principles, MFP counts the numbers.
+FoodCraft goes straight to action: recipes adapted to your macros, ready to cook.

-FoodCraft's AI coach (in premium) offers personalized 24/7 support, without Noom's financial commitment or MFP's total lack of guidance.
+The FoodCraft AI coach (in premium) offers personalized support 24/7, without Noom's financial commitment or MFP's total lack of guidance.

 A price that makes sense